Turning Point

 The traffic cop was glaring at them.
 Tony nodded at him and held up a finger, letting him know they were leaving.

 “Get in the car, idiot,” Tony said.
 He turned to walk back toward the driver’s side.
-In three… two
+In three… two… one.

 “Let me drive,” Steve demanded.
 Inside, Tony smiled to himself.
 Steve was such a control freak.